ProofSuite/whitepaper/README.md

 We are currently transferring the recordkeeping of USD balances from traditional relational databases to tokens on Proof’s Ethereum blockchain.
-While this helps reconcile transfer histories in more linked and tamper-proof manner, it poses the same problems that the cryptocurrency Tether[4] has.
+While this helps reconcile transfer histories in more linked and tamper-proof manner, it poses the same problems that the cryptocurrency Tether <sup>[4]</sup> has.
 While there is transparency and immutability regarding the movement of funds, users must trust that their Tether token is actually backed by currency reserves.
 To solve this problem, we are introducing Crypto Fiat which pegs Ether to USD or Euro in an Ether reserve wallet.
 These Crypto Fiat smart contracts on the Ethereum